christoph724/christoph724/README.md

 ## Hi there 👋

-I'm a front-end developer with vast experience in several domains.
+I'm a front-end developer with 7+ years of extensive experience in the design, development, coding, and testing of applications and websites.

 My personal project are not visible on GitHub since I developed the project with NDA signing in private.